yuricowan/javascript-carnival/whack-a-mole/whack-a-mole-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code, add a `Whack-a-Mole` heading, and add the following reflection questions from this challenge.
+Open `my-reflections-sprint-5.md` in VS Code and answer the questions under the `Whack-a-Mole` heading.

-- What was the hardest part of this exercise?

-- Can you think of any different ways you could have accomplished the same outcome?

 Commit and push to GitHub.